marinapapap/CV/README.md

 **Dukes at Komedia, Picturehouse Cinemas Ltd** (May 2021 to December 2022) <br>
 _Marketing Assistant_

-- Regularly produced, filmed and edited short-form video content that conformed to a social media schedule.
+- Regularly produced, filmed and edited short-form video content that conformed to a strict schedule.
 - Took an integral role in ideation sessions within the Marketing team.
 - Proactive in my response to social media trends, I worked quickly and efficiently to complete projects.

 _Supervisor_

-- Led and organised the front-of-house team, facilitated communication to and from management and ensured the daily program ran to schedule.
+- A confident communicator, I led and organised the front-of-house team and facilitated communication to and from upper management.
-- Managed the playlists, ensuring all screen content had been received and uploaded.
+- Always holidng myself to the highest of standards, I ensured the daily program ran to schedule with rigorous efficiency.
+- anaged the playlists
 - Set-up AV equipment for live Q&A's, greeted hosts/guests and ensured the event ran successfully and to schedule.

 **Magic Memories Ltd** <br>
 _Media Manager (Jan 2017 - Jul 2018)_

-- Planned, filmed and edited training videos covering all departments, from the Production team to Health & Safety.
+- Promoted to a role that entailed managing all the training-based video content throughout the company.
-- Connected with a global network to ensure videos were on brand.
+- Confidently communicated ideas and plans with a global network to ensure videos were on brand.
 - Creatively planned for small budgets and scheduled shoots with limited time and resources.
 - Managed teams of 3-6 people through the production of video content.

 _Photographer & Sales (Jun 2015 - Jan 2017)_

-- Maintain Key Performance Indicators (KPI) across multiple tourist attractions that accept hundreds of customers a day.
+- Maintaind Key Performance Indicators (KPI) across multiple tourist attractions that accepted hundreds of customers a day.
-- Train new staff.
-- Lead shifts when management were unavailable.
+- Trusted by upper management to train new staff and lead shifts when management were unavailable.

 ## Skills